tigrisdata/mint/README.md

 # Mint

-Mint is a testing framework for TigrisOS, available as a docker image.
+Mint is a testing framework for S3 compatible object stores, available as a docker image.
 It runs correctness, benchmarking and stress tests.
 Following are the SDKs/tools used in correctness tests.

 - awscli
 - aws-sdk-go